With Republican firewall, U.S. Senate acquits Trump of inciting deadly Capitol riot | Politics

 Trump left office on Jan.
 20, so impeachment could not be used to remove him from power.
 But Democrats had hoped to secure a conviction to hold him responsible for the siege and set the stage for a vote to bar him from serving in public office again.
 "The bottom line is that we convinced a big majority in the Senate of our case," said Representative Jamie Raskin, the lead Democratic prosecutor from the House of Representatives.

-House Speaker Nancy Pelosi said Republicans' refusal to hold Trump accountable would be remembered "as one of the darkest days and most dishonorable acts in our nation's history."
+House Speaker Nancy Pelosi said Republicans' refusal to hold Trump accountable would be remembered: "as one of the darkest days and most dishonourable acts in our nation's history."
 The swift end to the trial allows Biden to move forward with his agenda to bolster the economy with a $1.9 trillion pandemic relief bill and further confirmation of his cabinet members.

 But divisions on Capitol Hill and around the country over his controversial predecessor will remain.
 "This has been yet another phase of the greatest witch hunt in the history of our country," Trump said in a statement after his acquittal.